 On a Fender style combo amp with vibrato and reverb, you will need our accessory kit to connect the Drip Switch.
 Start by disconnecting the reverb return cable from the Reverb Output jack on the chassis.
 Plug in the RCA male to dual female splitter to the Reverb Output.
 Connect the reverb return cable to one side of the splitter, and, connect the RCA to 1/4" adapter to the other side.
 Plug a standard 1/4" instrument cable into the adapter to connect the Drip Switch.
 The stock Reverb/Vibrato footswitch is not affected and may be used to turn the Reverb on and off.

 IMPORTANT NOTE: The Drip Switch is designed to be compatible with the Fender 6G15 Reverb tank and Fender combo -Reverb amps both vintage, clone, and reissue.
-It is also compatible with the SurfyIndustries SurfyBear Reverb.
+It is also compatible with the SurfyIndustries SurfyBear Reverb DIY kit.
+HOWEVER, Drip Switch will not work with the Surfy Bear Metal and Classic pedals without modification to the pedal.
 For uses other than the Fender 6G15 Reverb, you may need the additional accessory kit.
+If you have any questions, please don't hesitate to contact us to discuss your application.

 DO NOT USE the Drip Switch with any amps besides the 6G15, Fender combo -Reverb amps, or SurfyBear as reverb circuits vary and the voltages can be dangerous.
 If you have questions about a particular amp, contact us to review the circuit and discuss.